-Diluted earnings per common share increased \$1.47 during the first nine months of 2012 to \$3.71 from \$2.24 for the same period last year.
-The increase in diluted earnings per share was primarily attributable to:
+Diluted earnings per unit of limited partnership interest, or units, increased \$1.47 during the first nine months of 2012 to \$3.71 from \$2.24 for the same period last year.
+The increase in diluted earnings per unit was primarily attributable to:

-- improved operating performance and core business fundamentals in 2012, - the impact of our acquisition and expansion activity, - a 2012 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, and impairment charge on investment in unconsolidated entities of \$491.9 million, or \$1.36 per diluted share, primarily driven by a gain of \$488.7 million resulting from the remeasurement of our previously held interest to fair value for those properties in which we now have a controlling interest, - partially offset by a 2011 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$78.3 million, or \$0.22 per diluted share, primarily driven by an \$82.9 million gain related to the acquisition of a controlling interest in a previously unconsolidated mall, and - increased interest expense in 2012 as discussed below.
+- improved operating performance and core business fundamentals in 2012, - the impact of our acquisition and expansion activity, - a 2012 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, and impairment charge on investment in unconsolidated entities of \$491.9 million, or \$1.36 per diluted unit, primarily driven by a gain of \$488.7 million resulting from the remeasurement of our previously held interest to fair value for those properties in which we now have a controlling interest, - partially offset by a 2011 gain due to the acquisition of a controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$78.3 million, or \$0.22 per diluted unit, primarily driven by an \$82.9 million gain related to the acquisition of a controlling interest in a previously unconsolidated mall, and increased interest expense in 2012 as discussed below.